 The short answer is: maybe!
-And beyond the evidence already presented, there’s one reader anecdote that makes an very strong case for why.
+And beyond the evidence already presented, there’s one reader’s anecdote who did this and saw results.

-Before-After Photos From Someone Using Rosemary Oil + Another Natural Treatment
+Before-After Photos From Someone Using Rosemary Oil + Another Intervention

-Over the course of two years, his results are nothing short of astonishing.
+Over the course of two years, he demonstrated some impressive results.

-The big takeaway?
-There might be hair regrowth synergies with this dual treatment: massaging + rosemary oil.
+As such, perhaps there might be hair regrowth synergies with this dual approach: massaging + rosemary oil.

 Can We Explain The Above Hair Regrowth Results With Actual Studies?